MaheshYTech/WebServer/README.md

                                        * *  * *  *      *    *           * *      *   *     * *    *     *   *
                                        **    **  *****  *****       *****  *****  *    *     *     ***** *    *

+This is simmple WEBSERVER,
-this is simmple WEBSERVER you can do following thing.
+you can do following thing.

 Display Videos.